EASYNETY/1ta/docs/features/classes/Enrollment.md

   max_students: number;
   max_slots: number;           // Maximum number of slots available for the class
   available_slots: number;     // Current number of available slots
-  enrolled_students_count: number; // Number of students currently enrolled
+  enroled_students_count: number; // Number of students currently enroled
   is_active: boolean;
   status: string;              // Can be 'active', 'full', 'cancelled', etc.
   visibility: 'public' | 'private' | 'draft'; // Who can see and enrol in the class